 On 23rd.
 Feb 1925 he took yet another small decision to revisit Ibn Talun.
 This time there was no young girl at the windown but the same old house was going through the final stages of restoration.
 R.G. just knew that house was going to be his house.
 In a surprisingly short time he succeeded in making a deal with the Egyptian government that he could live, rent free, in the house until he died on the condition that the house and all it’s contents, including his Islamic collection of treasures would then pass back to the Egyptian people.

-On taking possession of Beit al-Kretlina Gayer Anderson “inherited” Sheikh Sulaiman al-Kretli – a small, wizened 80 year old holy man.
+On taking possession of Beit al-Kretlia Gayer Anderson “inherited” Sheikh Suliman al-Kretli – a small, wizened 80 year old holy man.
 They formed a friendship of sorts – Sheikh Sulaiman paved the way for a ‘foreigner’ of a different faith to become one with his surroundings and appreciated by his neighbours.
 R.G. on the other hand respected Sheikh Sulaiman’s position in the house as the guardian of the tomb of Haroon al-Husseini (a direct descendant of the Prophet) whose remains are at rest in a corner of the garden, under a small white dome.

 Gayer Anderson recognised that the old man had many stories of the house and the surrounding area.
 He embarked on the task of writing down those wonderful stories – you can find them in a beautifully illustrated book written by him and called “Legends of the House of the Cretan Woman” reprinted by his grand-son Theo Gayer-Anderson with the help of Nicholas Warner.